jhuintprog/fall2019/midterm_proj.md

 **Acknowledgement**: This project was inspired by two assignments ([first](http://nifty.stanford.edu/2010/zingaro-song-generator), [second](http://nifty.stanford.edu/2012/zingaro-stereo-sound-processing/)) developed by [Dan Zingaro](http://www.danielzingaro.com/).

-## General requirements
+## Introduction

 In this project you will implement programs to generate and transform digital audio.

 This is a pair project, so you will work with one classmate.
 You should practice pair programming where you work directly with you partner, in person, to design and implement the program.
+We will spend some time in class working on the project, so your partner needs to be in your section.

 You will use git for version control.
-You will need to make a new private repository on bitbucket and use the repository settings to allow both team members to access it.
+You will need to make a new private repository on Bitbucket and set the repository settings to allow both team members to access it.
+(In Bitbucket, one team member should create a repository, navigate to it, choose **Settings**, then choose **User and group access**, then add the other teammate with at least **Write** permission.)

 The project is larger and more complex than the previous homework assignments.
 You’ll want to start early and make steady, incremental progress towards completing the project requirements.

+There is quite a bit of information in this project description, so it's split into several web documents.
+Click the links as noted below.

 ## Outline